mariamnassar19/ML-project/README.md

 Despite these adjustments, the core functionality of the application remains robust, allowing users to predict text difficulty levels effectively.

-An feature we had to compromise for example was the ability to input a URL for a youtube video, which is going to be analyzed and transformed into text from audio and then the difficulty will be displayed.
+A feature we had to compromise for example was the ability to input a URL for a youtube video, which is going to be analyzed and transformed into text from audio and then the difficulty will be displayed.
 ![image](https://github.com/mariamnassar19/ML-project/assets/145570066/1848a21c-66ae-4552-ab75-cf9369c71386)